 May Revision Workshop

-As expected, 2013-14 is shaping up to be yet again, another interesting year for school administration and finance.
-This workshop provides the information needed to close the books for 2012-13 and to finalize the district budget for 2013-14, which is assured to be chock full of last minute changes as we continue through these tumultuous times.
+As expected, 2014-15 is shaping up to be yet again another interesting year for school administration and governance.
+This workshop provides the information needed to close the books for 2013-14, to finalize the district budget for 2014-15, which is assured to be chock full of last-minute changes, and to finalize the Local Control Accountability Plan (LCAP).
 The May Revision is a statutorily required action by the Administration and is an opportunity for the Governor to recast his Budget proposals and present new proposals in view of a revised revenue outlook.
-We expect it to incorporate the results of revised revenues, finalize the cost-of-living adjustment (if there is one) and deficit factors for 2013-14, and present the progress of the state toward balancing the State Budget.
+We expect the May Revision to incorporate the results of revised revenues, finalize the Local Control Funding Formula (LCFF) for 2013-14, and to incorporate any revision to the state's planned funding of LCFF for 2014-15.

 Fiscal Solvency for School Districts